 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-While the minimum spend is higher than comparable consumer offers, you get six months to meet the full spending requirement, which works out to a touch over $960 per week—an achievable spend for many small businesses.
+Unlike previous United card offers that have had six-month minimum spending windows, you only get three months to meet the full spending requirement.
+That works out to a touch under $835 per week—an achievable spend for many small businesses.

 - Employee cards at no additional cost - miles earned from their purchases accrue in your account.
 Plus, you can set individual spending limits for each card.